ministryofjustice/bichard7-next-core/docs/architecture/adrs/0014-analytical-data-store-design.md

 ## Decision

-1. Focus on "internal analytical data store" first, then add engineering rigor to enable stakeholder/user facing use cases
+1. Focus on a POC first, before adding engineering rigor to enable stakeholder/user facing use cases
    - allows the internal Bichard team to gain insights quicker, prove out the data store, and work in an agile way
-   - with one Data Engineer a fully tested, automated, trusted "external analytical data store", with several sources (raw SPI, RDS, DynamoDB etc...) would take a long time to deliver value
+   - building a user facing data store straight away would take a long time to deliver value, and come with many unknowns
+      - the POC would prove out data linking, and determine whether postgres needs to be included at all
    - without users/stakeholders depending on the data store, the schema can be iterated on quickly
    - using production data early will enable internal team members to gain valuable insights, while load testing the system with real volume/velocity of data